 There are no changes in the Ph.D.
 Electrical Engineering degree program planned or considered based on the assessment and evaluation process.
-The program is now under a recent merger of the Department of Computer Science and Computer Engineering (CSCE) and the Department of Electrical Engineering (ELEG) into the new Department of Electrical Engineering and Computer Science (EECS) that officially began August 14, 2023.
-This is an organizational change and for now degree programs will not be changed.
-During the 2023-2024 academic year, the Ph.D.
-Readiness Exam was renamed as the Ph.D.
-Qualifying Exam in order to be consistent with the Computer Science and Computer Engineering degree programs.
+The program is under the Department of Electrical Engineering and Computer Science (EECS) that officially began August 14, 2023.
+This was an organizational change and for now degree programs will not be changed.
 It is anticipated there may be program changes in the future.
 For example, the EECS faculty may consider graduate courses that could be shared between the Computer Engineering, Computer Science and Electrical Engineering degree programs.
+Consideration for continuing improvements will be considered by the faculty during the 2025-2026 academic year.